 With these words, the German authorities in 1965 argued why Dipl.-Ing.
 Josef Ganz (1898-1967) should receive the Order of Merit of the Federal Republic of Germany.
 This attempt came almost three decades after the Jewish engineer Josef Ganz had escaped from Nazi-Germany, narrowly escaping assassination.

 Josef Ganz was originally born in Budapest, on July 1, 1898.
 His father was the famous journalist and writer Dr. Hugo Markus Ganz, who originated from Germany and worked for the newspapers Frankfurter Zeitung and Neue Zürcher Zeitung.
-Although Josef Ganz, like his father, would later work as a journalist as well, he was especially fascinated by technology at an early age.
+Although Josef Ganz, like his father, would later work as a journalist as well, he was especially fascinated by technology at an early age and was granted his first patent at the age of 12.
 After serving for the German navy in World War I, he enrolled into Mechanical Engineering studies, first in Austria and then from 1920 on in Germany.

 As a student, Josef Ganz became inspired by the idea to build a people’s car, or volkswagen, for the price of a motorcycle.
 In 1923 he made his first sketches for a small, lightweight, 4-wheeled car with a mid-mounted engine, independent all-round suspension, and a streamlined body.
 The design was inspired by the revolutionary Rumpler Tropfenwagen from 1921.